PRL-PRG/prl-prg.github.io/index.md

   -->

 - July 2018 -
-  **"Flexible Alias Protection, a paper by James Noble, Jan Vitek, and John Potter receives the 2018 AITO Test of Time at ECOOP,**
+  **"Flexible Alias Protection, a paper by James Noble, Jan Vitek, and John Potter receives the 2018 AITO Test of Time at ECOOP**, [more ...](http://www.aito.org/ToT/2018.html)
-  [more ...](http://www.aito.org/ToT/2018.html)

 - July 2018 -